 The Brookshire itself faded along with much of Route 66 in that era.
 In 1984, one year before Route 66 was federally decommissioned, the motel was purchased by Madhu Patel.
 Business was getting slower every year and budget motels to the east were close to the Interstate and siphoning guests.
 Several high profile busts and other negative headlines only furthered the motel’s decline.
 It continue to operate as a motel for many years, though, even with a poor reputation.
 Eventually, however, it shuttered completely.

 Since I’ve been involved in the Tulsa Route 66 Commission, we’ve been trying to find a way to save the property.
 It was in bad shape, but the bones were still intact.
 Route 66 travelers seek out authentic experiences and we saw an opportunity to revive a forgotten relic.
-However, that journey came to an end on February 6th, 2019.
+However, that journey hit a major roadblock on February 6th, 2019.

 A photo was posted on Twitter and I rushed out the door.
 Ten minutes later, I stood on the pavement of old Route 66 in front of the Brookshire Motel, watching the cottage belch smoke into the evening sky.
 Fire had claimed the long-standing survivor at 11th and Garnett.
-A visit by the Tulsa Foundation for Architecture confirmed that the main building was beyond saving.
+An inspection by the Tulsa Foundation for Architecture called the structural integrity of the main building into question.

 Many thanks to Robert Brooks for his story and sharing the vintage family photographs that fill most of this post.